Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: The LL map and the trivialization theorem

 There is a deep and beautiful connection between geometric properties of the $LL$ map and the combinatorics of block factorizations of $c$, and our further work strongly relies on it.
-As a full presentation of the theory is unrealistic here (and probably undesirable anyway), we will instead try to give a {\it meaningful summary} of the arguments and techniques that appear.
+As a full presentation of the theory is unrealistic here (but we do give a more detailed description of its connection with the classical $\mathcal{LL}$ map on polynomials, in Section~\ref{sec:LL_on_polys}), we will instead try to give a {\it meaningful summary} of the arguments and techniques that appear.

 The bulk of the results in this section appear also in \cite{bes-kpi1} (and we provide the reference when available).
-However, in the proofs of a couple of them some important details are missing (Corol.~\ref{Corol: Path lifting property of LL}, also \cite[Prop.~39, Rem.~40, Corol.~66]{theo-thesis}) and in one case (see \cite[Thm.~51 and Rem.~38]{theo-thesis}) there is a faulty geometric argument.
-We try in our presentation to clarify these points and in addition, we hope to elucidate -at least justify- the various lemmas and propositions from \cite{bes-kpi1} that we will use in the rest of the paper.
+However, in the proofs of some of them there are non-trivial gaps (in particular, in the proof of Prop.~\ref{Prop:labels are parabolic cox elts}, see also \cite[Prop.~39, Rem.~40, Corol.~66]{theo-thesis}) and in one important case, the proof of the finiteness property for the $LL$ map relies on a faulty geometric argument, see Lemma~\ref{Lem: LL is finite}.
+We show in our presentation how to clarify or fix these points and in addition, we hope to elucidate---at least justify---the various lemmas and propositions from \cite{bes-kpi1} that we will use in the rest of the paper.
+We refer the reader to \cite[\S5-7]{theo-thesis} for a much more detailed presentation.